Last updated on 19th May 2023

 Assigning tasks to your team members is a great way of making it easy for them to keep on top of their workload.

-With Project.co, you can assign team members, departments, and dates to your tasks, as well as any relevant notes or files:
+With Project.co, you can assign team members, departments, and dates to your tasks, as well as any relevant notes or files.
+Your team can then view their tasks in whatever way helps them best manage their workload.

 4. Define points of contact